Nosto/shopify-hydrogen/README.md

 <NostoPlacement id="frontpage-nosto-1" />;
 <NostoPlacement id="frontpage-nosto-2” />;
 ```
-#### :warning: _Note about dynamic placements in Shopify Hydrogen_
+##### :warning: Note about dynamic placements in Shopify Hydrogen
-The concept of dynamic placements does not apply to Shopify Hydrogen headless environments.
-All placements should be statically placed where needed.
-Nosto dynamic placements have been disabled in Shopify Hydrogen builds, as they interfere with React's DOM rendering process and can adversely affect site navigation.
+Please note that the concept of dynamic placements does not apply to Shopify Hydrogen headless environments, as they can interfere with React's DOM rendering process and adversely affect site navigation.
+As such, we have disabled Nosto's dynamic placement feature in our React component library for Shopify Hydrogen builds.
+Instead, all placements should be statically placed where needed.
+While dynamic placements may be a useful feature in other environments, we have found that they are not compatible with the unique architecture of Shopify Hydrogen, and can cause unexpected behavior in your storefront.

 #### NostoHome